-Georgia and Oklahoma for children aged four by the September school year.
-While state-wide preschool enrollment increased by 14 percent, estimation results from a regression discontinuity framework showed no significant effect on maternal labour supply, either in terms of the discrete status of working or the hours worked per week.
-Lastly, Lundin, Mörk and Öckert (2008) evaluated the 2002 introduction of a cap to childcare prices in Sweden.
+French public schools where children start pre-elementary school in the year they turn two or three years old.
+Preschool eligibility for the September school year thus depends on a child's date of birth.
+This creates a sharp discontinuity in enrolment percentage between children born in late December and early January.
+Using a regression discontinuity design, Goux and Maurin (2010) showed that early preschool eligibility has a significant effect on the labour force participation of single mothers, but no effect on two-parent families.
+Fitzpatrick (2010) produced a similar study on two prekindergarten programmes in Georgia and Oklahoma for children aged four by the September school year.
+While state-wide preschool enrolment increased by 14 percent, estimation results from a regression discontinuity framework showed no significant effect on maternal labour supply, either in terms of the discrete status of working or the hours worked per week.
+Lastly, Lundin et al. (2008) evaluated the 2002 introduction of a cap to childcare prices in Sweden.
 The extent of the price reduction depended on the family type and region of residence.
 Using a DiD matching regressions approach, the authors found no significant effect on mothers' employment probabilities or labour supply as a share of full-time employment.